 Dr Carroll has a doctorate in biomedical research with a special focus in tropical infectious diseases from the University of Massachusetts at Amherst.
 He was a Research Scientist at Cold Spring Harbor Laboratory where he studied the molecular mechanics of viral infection.

-About the Quie & Peterson Global Health Lecture
+2nd Annual Quie and Peterson Global Health Lecture (2018)

 Dr. Paul Quie, MD